jglandorf/WsprNetViewer/notes.md

 ## Procedures
 ### Release Procedure
 1. Test the Debug version.
+2. Verify that Git is set to the desired branch.</br>
-2. Ensure "write to SD card" permission is disabled in app/src/main/AndroidManifest.xml:</br>
+    For the master branch (without Google Maps), ensure "write to SD card" permission is disabled in app/src/main/AndroidManifest.xml (for branchMaps, this permission is required by Google Maps):</br>
     ```xml
     <!-- uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" /-->
     ```